Mech Showdown Onboarding Experience

 Practice with AI to build confidence

-Inform players that there are more mech classes and they are growing.
+Inform players that there are more mech classes.
 Keep players motivated for retention

 Introduce currencies and inform players the use of it